virinchisai/virinchisai/README.md

 - **LinkedIn**: [Virinchi Sai](https://www.linkedin.com/in/virinchi-sai)
 - **Email**: saivirinchi103@gmail.com
 - **HackerRank Profile**: [Your HackerRank Profile](https://www.hackerrank.com/profile/CSE_160719733099)

+## 📑 Research Papers

+I am proud to share my contributions to the field through several published research papers:

+1. **Intelligent Handwritten Digit Detection using CNN**
+   - **Publication**: ICAISC-2022, GIJET, Scopus-indexed
+   - **ISBN**: 978-81-955890-3-6
+   - **Grenze ID**: 01.GIJET.9.1.656
+   - **Abstract**: This paper presents a novel approach to handwritten digit detection utilizing Convolutional Neural Networks (CNN), demonstrating significant advancements in educational technologies and digital data processing.

+2. **Tachyon: Bike Rentals Made Easy**
+   - **Publication**: ICAISC-2022, GIJET, Scopus-indexed
+   - **ISBN**: 978-81-955890-3-6
+   - **Grenze ID**: 01.GIJET.9.1.658
+   - **Abstract**: An exploration of a streamlined bike rental system to enhance urban mobility, Tachyon showcases the intersection of technology and sustainable transport solutions.

+3. **Scarlett: Virtual Assistant & Browlett (Browser)**
+   - **Publication**: AICTE Sponsored ICAISC-2022, GIJET, Scopus-indexed
+   - **ISBN**: 978-81-955890-3-6
+   - **Grenze ID**: 01.GIJET.9.1.645
+   - **Abstract**: Detailing the development of an AI-driven virtual assistant alongside a customized web browser, this paper illustrates the potential of artificial intelligence in enhancing online navigation and interaction efficiency.

+Each project reflects my dedication to pushing the boundaries of technology and my commitment to contributing valuable insights and innovations to the tech community.

 Feel free to explore my repositories and don't hesitate to reach out if you want to collaborate on a project or just have a chat!